Help Find Leia the Mini Labradoodle

 Call and reach out to shelters in the greater state of Texas and surrounding states.
 Leia is chipped.

 Research doodle rescues and call to see if they have seen or taken in a dog that looks like Leia.

 Help search Craigslist, Facebook marketplace, and other places where people try and sell dogs and puppies.

 Give your own dog love.
 Make sure they are chipped and have a GPS collar if you leave them with anyone.

-Please give us any information that might be helpful to our search for Leia and the truth.
+Please give us any information that might be helpful to bring justice for Leia.